bsubercaseaux/BicliqueVA/README.md

 # BicliqueVA
-Bounded Variable Addition based on Biclique decompositions
+Bounded Variable Addition based on Biclique partitions

 ## Installation

+Requirements for a full execution: `kissat` in its version 4.0.4, must be executable as `kissat` in your path. `bva`, from e.g., (https://fmv.jku.at/bva/) executable as `bva` in your path, and `sbva` (https://github.com/hgarrereyn/SBVA) executable as `sbva` in your path.

 ### Automatic Installation